flumi3/Battleships/README.md

 # Battleships

-University project of a battleships game created in 3rd semester with 3 fellow students
+This is a university project of a Battleships game created in the 3rd semester of my Computer Science bachelor's degree in collaboration with 3 fellow students.

+The project was built using JavaFX.
+I was responsible for setting up the project structure and everything related to UI/UX.

 ![image](https://user-images.githubusercontent.com/52599177/70725411-9ed02980-1cfc-11ea-93cb-ffecccb82759.png)